bstaton1/snk-eff-ms-analysis/sim-eval/README.md

 * `05-summarize-fit.R`: Summarizes the posteriors from both estimation models for a single data set and calculates performance statistics (MPE, MAPE, coverage, variable selection)
 * `A-run-sims.R`: Runs, summarizes, and saves the output from running many replicates of a single scenario.
 This script is best called from the command line (e.g., the Terminal), but can be ran from R alone.
 See the comments at the top of this script for details
 * `B-summarize-sims.R`: Generates the plots found in the main text and online supplement.
 Should only be ran after scenarios 1 - 18 have been completed.

+The file `RUN-SCENARIO.bat` is a batch file that enables running many replicates of a single scenario easily.
+Simply double-click this file to execute it, then you will be prompted to provide some input values:

+* Scenario number: an integer between 1 and 24, which is one of the scenarios described in Table 2 of the text.
+* First iteration number: an integer of any positive value -- this is an individual identifier for the replicate, and is also the random seed for that replicate.
+* Number of iterations: an integer of any positive value -- iteration IDs will sequence up from the first iteration number provided for this many iterations.
+* MCMC run time: short, medium, or long -- defines how long to run sampling for; "long" was used for all manuscript analyses, "short" is for testing code only.

+This process will need to be repeated for each scenario (i.e., 24 times) before the script `B-summarize-sims.R` can be executed.
+One instance of `RUN-SCENARIO.bat` will take up three processor cores on your computer, so if you have many more than this, you can run mulitple instances simultaneously.
+You can determine how many cores can be used by running `parallel::detectCores()` in R.